steve-canham/imp_ror/README.md

 The following are normally supplied by command line arguments, which will always over-write values in the configuration file.
 During testing and development however, against a fixed source file, it can be easier to include them in the .env file instead.
 <ul>
 <li>The name of the souce JSON file, as 'src_file_name'.</li>
-<li>The name of the output file, as 'output_file_name'.
-If missing the system will construct a name based on the source file and date-time.</li>
 <li>The version of the file to be imported, as 'data_version'.
 A string, with a 'v' followed by a set of numbers in a semantic versioning format, e.g. 'v1.45.1', 'v1.57'.
 <li>The date of the file to be imported, as 'data_date'.
 This should be in the YYYY-mm-DD ISO format.
 </ul>
 As explained below, in practice the version and data can usually be obtained from the file name.<br/>
-In future versions the configuration file will be installed in an OS-specific configuration folder.

 <h4>Command line arguments</h4>

 The folowing command line arguments are available:

 <i><b>-s</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -source].
 Followed by a double quoted string representing the source file name, including the '.json' extension.

-<i><b>-f</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -folder].
-Followed by a double quoted string representing the full path to the source data folder.
-Usually provided as a configuration variable, but the CLI argument will over-write that if present.

 <i><b>-v</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -data_version].
 Followed by a double quoted string representing a version number, e.g. "v1.52".
 In many circumstances can be derived from the source file name.